jet/equinox/README.md

 ## DEPROVISIONING COSMOSDB

-Provisioning allocates RUs in DocDB which add up quickly.
-When finished running any test, it's critical to drop the RU allocations back down again via some mechanism.
-One such mechanism is to use the provisioning command to drop the allocations back down again.
+The above provisioning step provisions RUs in DocDB for the collection, which add up quickly. *When finished running any test, it's critical to drop the RU allocations back down again via some mechanism*.

-(same command as for provisioningwith `-ru 0`)
+* Kill the collection and/or database
+* Use the portal to change the allocation